Amazon Australia Cyber Monday 2020: today's best deals on tech and more

 Ecovacs Deebot Ozmo 920 | AU$589 (RRP AU$899; save AU$310)

 While not quite as smart as its T8 cousin, the Ozmo 920 is a pretty capable robot vacuum.
 It's best suited for hard floors as it doesn't quite have the power to clean carpets well, it can still do a good job on less messy homes.
 It will mop as well if you need it to, and will do so for a mid-range price of AU$589 when shopping on Amazon.
-This is a one-day offer only, ending at 11:59pm on Friday, November 27.View Deal
+To get this price, be sure to tick the coupon box to apply a AU$35 discount.View Deal

 Instant Pot Duo Nova | from AU$99.90 (RRP from AU$189; save 47%)

-Note: [UPDATE: The black version is currently out of stock, but the white one is still available for AU$440.]